MISP/MISP/docs/generic/supportFunctions.md

   if [[ $(checkManufacturer) != "innotek GmbH" ]]; then
-    debug "We guess that this is a physical machine and cannot possibly guess what the MISP_BASEURL might be." if [[ "$UNATTENDED" != "1" ]]; then echo "You can now enter your own BASE_URL, if you wish to NOT do that, the BASE_URL will be empty, which will work, but ideally you configure it afterwards." echo "Do you want to change it now? (y/n) " read ANSWER
+    debug "We guess that this is a physical machine and cannot possibly guess what the MISP_BASEURL might be." if [[ "$UNATTENDED" != "1" ]]; then echo "You can now enter your own MISP_BASEURL, if you wish to NOT do that, the MISP_BASEURL will be empty, which will work, but ideally you configure it afterwards." echo "Do you want to change it now? (y/n) " read ANSWER
       ANSWER=$(echo $ANSWER |tr [A-Z] [a-z])